zahangirbd/JavaMailUsingOAuthForOffice365/Setup-SMTP-Settings.md

-## Step-by-step: Enable SMTP AUTH for specific mailboxes
+## C) Step-by-step: Enable SMTP AUTH for specific mailboxes
 By default, SMTP AUTH is disabled.
 We need to enable it for an account which will be used to send email through Office365 using OAuth2.

 ### Use the Microsoft 365 admin center to enable or disable SMTP AUTH on specific mailboxes